 Therefore, we lack a concrete mathematical framework that quantifies general trustworthiness of the aggregate data by taking into account imperfect anomaly monitoring, On-Off attacks, and different risk attitudes in different systems.
 We propose a Bayesian inference model which considers an imperfect anomaly monitoring mechanism to capture the posterior belief about trustworthiness of future data sent from each device in an IoT network.
 In addition, we propound a prospect theoretical model to fuse the data from different devices in order to make a fair decision about reliability of the aggregate data~\cite{lu2017lightweight}.

 It should be noticed that prospect theory can model people's behavior in risky situations more accurately than expected utility theory~\cite{ramos2014state}.
 On the other hand, adversaries usually follow the same behavior as people for decision-making.
 In this regard, L. Xiao et al. have used prospect theory to model continuous, stealthy attacks on cloud storage devices~\cite{xiao2017cloud}.
 They claim that prospect theory can model these kinds of attacks more accurately than expected utility theory since these attacks exhibit similar behaviors as human beings.
 We also delineate in Section~\ref{sec-integrity-PT} that IoT hub behaves similar to human beings in decision-making.
 Therefore, our proposed model is flexible enough to make a reasonable decision for different systems with different risk tolerance.

-Furthermore, prospect theory has been applied to analyze wireless communications and traffic routing~\cite{li2012prospects, yang2015prospect, gao2010adaptive}.
+Previously, prospect theory has been applied to analyze wireless communications and traffic routing~\cite{li2012prospects, yang2015prospect, gao2010adaptive}.
 In~\cite{li2012prospects}, a random access game is formulated using prospect theory to study channel access between two subjective end-users in wireless networks.
 In~\cite{yang2015prospect}, Y. Yang et al. have proposed to use prospect theory for resource allocation in cognitive radio networks and pricing which increases the revenue of service providers in presence of subjective users.
 The suitability of prospect theory for routing decisions in a stochastic network is investigated in~\cite{gao2010adaptive}.
-S. Gao et al. have modeled the routing decison using both prospect theory and expected utility theory.
-They prove that prospect theory is a more apt model using empirical results because of its inherit features such as risk aversion an loss aversion.
+S. Gao et al. have modeled the routing decision using both prospect theory and expected utility theory.
+Using empirical results, they prove that prospect theory is a more appropriate model because of its inherit features such as risk aversion and loss aversion.